pivotal-cf/kiln/TILE_AUTHOR_GUIDE.md

     path_template: "some-path-template/{{.Name}}/{{.Name}}-{{.Version}}-{{.StemcellOS}}-{{.StemcellVersion}}.tgz"
 ```

+Notes:
-Note `repo` is not a GitHub repository.
+* `repo` is not a GitHub repository.
 It refers to an Artifactory repository.
+* `username` and `password` values can be non-empty arbitrary values for read-only access

 Please see [Path Templates](#path-templates).
 The value of `remote_path` in the BOSH release tarball lock is part of the path needed to construct a URL to download the release.